merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 ## Downloading the data for this reproducible workflow

-For this reproducible workflow, we provide some key intermediate data products:
+This reproducible workflow describes all steps that start from raw seqeuncing data to intermediate data products we have generated, which supported all our analyses:

- - assembled contigs in the form of anvi'o contigs databases
+ - Assembled contigs in the form of anvi'o {% include ARTIFACT name='contigs-db' %} files.
- - mapping output in bam format, as well as the associated anvi'o profile databases.
+ - Read recruitment results as BAM files along with the anvi'o {% include ARTIFACT name='profile-db' %} files.

 ### Downloading metagenomes

-All the raw data used in this study are publicly available metagenomes.
-Here is the list of their accessions:
+All the raw data used in this study are publicly available through the following SRA accession ids:

-You can use {% include PROGRAM name="anvi-run-workflow" %} to download all these metagenomes with the {% include WORKFLOW name="sra-download" %} workflow.
-All you need in a file with the run accessions, like this one:

 ```
 SRR15214153